 Alternatively, you may use the traditionally Spanish saffron to yield the same color.
 It is also trendy now to substitute in a little ground turmeric for that pop of yellow.
 Each one of these spices imparts a slightly different flavor profile, so I encourage you to experiment with finding what tastes best to you and your family.

 One other problem ingredient I had to give some thought to were the green peas.
 Now, I could leave them out altogether, because they’re such a minor part of the dish, but the more I thought about it, the more I decided I really wanted to find something suitable to give the dish that same punch of green.
 It’s very true when it’s said we eat first with our eyes, and the coloring of the various traditional ingredients is what makes arroz con pollo such a beauty.

-I didn't want to lose that aspect of the dish, so after consulting with our own Danny Vega, I decided to cut some compliant green beans into a comparable size as the non-compliant green peas and substitute it in.
-If you don't like green beans, or are opposed to them in your Cuban food, feel free to leave it out.Print
+I didn’t want to lose that aspect of the dish, so after consulting with my buddy, Danny Vega, I decided to cut some compliant green beans into a comparable size as the non-compliant green peas and substitute it in.
+If you don’t like green beans, or are opposed to them in your Cuban food, feel free to leave it out.Print

 - 1/2 c (4 fl oz/ 118 ml) avocado oil

 - 8 chicken pieces (large drums)